-Water is a key no matter what you are trying to accomplish.
-Staying hydrated increase protein synthesis so you will make better use of the protein you ingest.
-Water is also a good way to stay hydrated without adding all the sugary drinks like soda and tea.
+Water is key no matter what you are trying to accomplish.
+Staying hydrated increases protein synthesis, so you will make better use of the protein you ingest.
+Water is also a good way to stay hydrated without adding sugary drinks like soda and tea.

 Strive for at least a gallon of water per day.
-If you sweat a lot during your workout you definitely should be striving for more than a gallon per day.
+If you sweat a lot during your workout, you definitely should be shooting for more than a gallon per day.
 An easy way to track your water intake is to carry around a gallon jug wherever you go.

 Most people have the mentality that more is better.
 This is not the case with training.
 Most of the time the people who have that mindset are overtraining and in turn minimizing their gains.
 Depending on your exercise level, you could train smartly with 3-6 days in the gym.

 You want to keep your workouts short but intense.
-This means that you should ideally keep your workouts less than 1 hour.
-Anything more and you are lowering your natural testosterone levels which you don't want to do.
+This means that you should ideally keep your workouts to less than one hour.
+Anything more and you are lowering your natural testosterone levels, which you don't want to do.
 The key is to experiment and find out what training style works best for your body.

 Some people respond well to lower rep sets while others find higher reps sets are the way to go.
 Some people can get away with a low number of sets while some people need to complete many sets to get results.
-I would actually recommend starting with lower sets, evaluate your progress and adjust it accordingly.
+I would actually recommend starting with lower sets, evaluating your progress, and adjusting it accordingly.

 If you find you aren't growing with the number of sets you are doing, gradually increase the sets and see how you respond to that.
 When it comes down to it, there really is no one way to train.
 Everyone is different.
 The fun part is trying new things to see what works best for you.

 You need to find something that motivates you and go with it.
-Set some short and long term goals for yourself and check on your progress and re-evaluate things.
+Set some short- and long-term goals for yourself, check on your progress, and re-evaluate things.
 Make things fun, try new things.
 You do not want to dread going to the gym every day.